Practicalities of Flash Glucose Monitoring, Glasgow

 Dr Peter Jennings, Senior Lecturer, Nottingham Trent University, Diabetes Specialist Nurse, Derby Teaching Hospitals NHS Foundation Trust

-Interpreting the graphs and using the information for effective changes
+Interpreting the graphs and using the information for effective changes in diet

 |12.10||Structured education questions, answers and discussion |

 Digital health solutions: importance of enabling apps for people with diabetes to share information